torusresearch/solana-wallet/docs/home.md

 <img src="screenshots/qrCode-stuff.png" width="700" height="auto" />

-Clicking the QR code icon on the home page will trigger a popup with a QR code embedded with the wallet address,there is also an option to download the QR code or one click copy the public address.
+Clicking the QR code icon on the home page will trigger a popup with a QR code embedded with the wallet address.
+There is also an option to download the QR code or one click copy the public address.
 User can share the QR Code or public address with anyone to receive SOL tokens or NFT's on this wallet.
 (Anyone with the public address can see your wallet balance and previous transactions).